bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/02_Model_Selection.md

 ### Filter by Hosting Provider

 1. Click on the **Hosted by** filter dropdown.
-You have several options, such as GitHub, Azure AI Foundry, OpenAI and you can even leverage models hosted on your local infrastructure, through Ollama or ONNX.
+You have several options, such as GitHub, Microsoft Foundry, OpenAI and you can even leverage models hosted on your local infrastructure, through Ollama or ONNX.

 2. Select **GitHub** to view free-to-use models that are excellent for prototyping.

 > [!NOTE]
 > GitHub models are perfect for getting started because they're free to use, but they are token-rate limited.
-You can experiment without cost concerns, but for production deployments consider using a pay-as-you-go offering through your GitHub Account or Azure AI Foundry.
+You can experiment without cost concerns, but for production deployments consider using a pay-as-you-go offering through your GitHub Account or Microsoft Foundry.

 ### Filter by Publisher